64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - In Wii U: Clear a Master Order on Hard difficulty or play 50 matches in Smash.

-- In Ultimate: Play Vs. Mode for 10 hours and 20 minutes, beat Classic Mode with Mario or anyone in his unlock tree seven times, or find and defeat him in World of Light.
+- In Ultimate: Have a Cumulative Wait Time of 10 hours and 20 minutes, beat Classic Mode with Mario or anyone in his unlock tree seven times, or find and defeat him in World of Light.

 - Shock and Awe: His forward smash discharges electricity instead of fire.